Open Mon-Fri. 9am-5pm PST. CALL US: 1-800-665-3998

 Day 8 Tonga: Tongatapu Island Touring

-Today will be spent touring the island of Tongatapu, and we will start by touring Nuku'alofa, situated on the north coast of Tongatapu, and our time here provides us with a great opportunity to experience this unique culture.
+Today will be spent touring the island of Tongatapu, Tonga's largest island with over two-thirds of the country's small population.
+We will start by touring Nuku'alofa, situated on the north coast of Tongatapu, and our time here provides us with a great opportunity to experience this unique culture.

 A field to the west of the main wharf is the Pangai, where royal feasts, kava ceremonies, and parades are held.
 The Royal Palace overlooks the Pangai and is surrounded by towering Norfolk pines.
 During our touring we will be sure to see the Royal Tombs.
 King George I, King George II, Queen Salote, King Taufa'hau Tupou IV are buried at the center of the field.